stelzinga/MF/Management_Framework-Appendix.md

 - Binary: Result is either done or not, indicated by verbs like 'Do ...', ' Study ...', 'Get ...', 'Produce ...', 'Create ...', 'Build ...'
 - Qualitative: Result is open to interpretation: to be avoided!

 The notion of an expected Result is important when considering performance management frameworks in the Management Function Controlling.
 Examples of such frameworks are Management By Objectives (MBO), Balance Score Card (BSC) and Objective & Key Result (OKR).
-The choice of model depends on corporate push, manager preference etc. Details in [MGT: 80.Tools ## Performance Management].
+The choice of model depends on corporate push, manager preference etc. Details in [## Performance Management].

 ### Aggressive
 Objectives need to push the Venture further and should thus be aggressive or ambitious.

 ### Realistic
 Despite the above ambition Objectives should be attainable else there is little incentive to work on them.
 NB: for OKR, see [## OKR], actually completing an Objective is *not* a requirement.

 ### Time-bound
 Objectives need to be Time-bound.
 Time constraints dictate urgency and dependencies. it also adds a dimension to Measurable i.e., *complete before some deadline*.
 ________________________________________
 ## Goal Definition (Procedure)
 Goals are established based on the Mission as well as medium term view of where the Venture should go.
 Structurally, Goals follow a very similar pattern regardless of the Venture.
 Below two sections detail the Standard Run Goals and Change Goals using Objective Notation, see [## Objective Notation].
 CEO represents the owner of the owner of the Goals, it is to be replaced with the name or initials of the Managers.